 - Achieving breakthrough insights and understanding

 - Advancing in their ability to use larger scale high performance computing systems to solve more difficult problems

 - Gaining a “crystal ball” look into advanced HPC systems, software, and cyber security methods and a head start in using them

 “The ability to work in a relationship similar to what we have right now with Oak Ridge National Lab will allow not only GE, but other private companies to compete effectively globally.”

 — Michael Idelchik (VP, Advanced Technologies, GE Global Research)

-HOW CAN COMPANIES APPLY FOR ACCESS TO TITAN?
+HOW CAN COMPANIES APPLY FOR ACCESS TO SUMMIT?

-There are three pathways to apply for time on ORNL’s Titan:
+There are three pathways to apply for time on ORNL’s Summit:

 1 Director’s Discretionary Allocation: Allocations (up to 5 million hours of compute time) for high impact science and engineering problems that exceed a company’s internal computing capabilities; scaling, and application performance to maximize productivity on OLCF resources; preparation for ALCC and INCITE applications (see below).
 Apply year-round.